 limited advice and should be clear about the risks associated with

-If you believe that relevant information has not been taken into
+the advice.
+If you believe that relevant information has not been

-consideration, you should think carefully about whether the advice
+taken into consideration, think carefully about whether the advice

 Updating your advice